hexadecimalDinosaur/octoprint-cli/README.md

 ```

 ## Completions
-A zsh completion file can be found in `_octoprint-cli`
+A zsh completion file can be found in `_octoprint-cli`.
+This completion file will be updated as new features are added to the program